 For more information on the Ravens Scholarship and to submit your application, please visit the CollegeBound Foundation’s website at https://mycbf.awardspring.com/Home/ScholarshipDetails/3398.

 The Baltimore Ravens have announced the release of the official Ravens license plate, offered by the Maryland Motor Vehicle Administration.
 More than 3,000 plates are currently on the street, resulting in a $120,000 donation to the team foundation.

-The Ravens All Community Team Foundation (RACTF) is the team's charitable arm committed to encouraging and enabling the healthy development of youth in Baltimore and other parts of Maryland.
+The Ravens Foundation (RF) is the team's charitable arm committed to encouraging and enabling the healthy development of youth in Baltimore and other parts of Maryland.
 Recent foundation projects include the renovation of the football stadium at Baltimore Polytechnic Institute and the playground at Collington Square School in north Baltimore City.
 In July, the foundation also distributed $100,000 in grants to area nonprofits to increase youth physical activity and nutrition education.
-Ravens license plates cost $55, which includes the $25 MVA fee and a $30 tax-deductible gift to the Ravens All Community Team Foundation.
+Ravens license plates cost $55, which includes the $25 MVA fee and a $30 tax-deductible gift to the Ravens Foundation.

-Bridges at St. Paul’s School – Bridges at St. Paul’s School is an academic and cultural enrichment program for Baltimore City youth that enables long-term student success inside and outside of school.
-Baltimore City students enter Bridges as early as the summer after third grade and stay involved in programming (various summer, school time and mentoring opportunities) through the end of high school.
+Bridges – Bridges is an academic and cultural enrichment program for Baltimore City youth that enables long-term student success inside and outside of school.
+Baltimore City students enter either Bridges at St. Paul’s School or Bridges at Gilman as early as the summer after third grade and stay involved in programming (various summer, school time and mentoring opportunities) through the end of high school.